 What does James Bond drink in No Time to Die?
 Here we attempt to give a definitive answer.

-From my initial viewings of No Time to Die I compiled an initial list of all the alcohol consumed by James Bond in the film.
+From my first viewing of No Time to Die I compiled a list of all the alcohol consumed by James Bond in the film.
 That initial bare bones list has grown thanks to rewatching the film and input from a number of people, whom I’d like to thank.

 If you think something is missing or suggest a correction then please leave a comment below.

-No Time to Die sees James Bond drink quite a variety of different brands, including Bollinger Champagne in Italy; Heineken, Blackwell Rum, and Johnny Walker Black Label scotch in Jamaica; vodka martinis and a so far unidentified spirit in Cuba; and a glass of Q’s Château Angélus in London.
+No Time to Die sees James Bond drink quite a variety of different brands, including Bollinger Champagne in Italy; Heineken, Blackwell Rum, and Johnny Walker Black Label scotch in Jamaica; vodka martinis and a unidentified tequila brand in Cuba; and a glass of Q’s Château Angélus in London.

 Let’s look at those in detail.